Keen Elsa Review

 The Elsa features a rubber outsole and an insulated, fleece-lined upper shaft.
-While this boot provides warmth in temperatures just hovering around zero, we weren't psyched to be wearing it when the mercury dropped into double negative digits.
+While this boot provides warmth in temperatures hovering around zero, we weren't psyched to be wearing it when the mercury dropped into double negative digits.
 Outfitted with 100-grams of Keen insulation, this boot is not meant to provide warmth in super cold weather.
-Wear it with pride when the conditions are just snowy and wet, but switch it out for a warmer boot when the temperatures plummet.
-It scores a three out of ten in this metric.
+Wear it in mild weather, but switch it out for a warmer boot when the temperatures plummet.

-During our tests, we noticed that in super cold weather, heat readily escaped from the outsole as it is not insulated to the outsole.
+During our tests, we noticed that heat readily escaped from the uninsulated rubber outsole.
 The sole on this boot is also thin.
-If you are searching for a warmer boot, be sure to check out the Sorel Joan of Arctic, our Top Pick for Severe Weather or the UGG Cecile, a lower profile boot with a little bit more warmth.
+If you are searching for a warmer boot, be sure to check out the Sorel Joan of Arctic, our Top Pick for Severe Weather.

-The rubber outsole is waterproof while the 8-inch shaft provides decent protection from taller snow drifts.
+The lower rubber outsole is waterproof, and the 8-inch shaft provides decent protection from taller snow drifts.
 Unfortunately the upper is water-resistant at best.
 During our water tests, this synthetic textile took roughly five seconds before flooding the interior of the boot.
-While it does well in puddles and slush on the street, the fabric will become saturated if exposed to super watery conditions for long periods of time.
+While it is passable in puddles and slush on the street, the fabric will become saturated if exposed to truly wet conditions.
 As a result of this poor water performance, it only scores a four out of ten.
 Take it with you while you walk around town, and through shallow puddles, but avoid it when it's super wet outside.

-If you want a boot with lots of weather protection, check out our Top Pick for Winter Chores, the Sorel Caribou that boasts a waterproof leather upper and thick insulation.
+If you want a boot with lots of weather protection, check out our Top Pick for Winter Chores, the Sorel Caribou, which boasts a waterproof leather upper and thick insulation.
 While this model isn't nearly as cute as the Keen, it sure is more weatherproof.
-If you seek a cute winter boot with decent waterproofing, look into our Editors' Choice winner, the North Face Shellista II Mid featuring a leather shaft and excellent protection from both water and snow.
+If you seek a cute winter boot with decent waterproofing, look into The North Face Shellista II Mid featuring a leather shaft and excellent protection from both water and snow.

 Comfort & Fit

 We love this boot for all-day, everyday wear!
 The fleece-lined interior is cozy while the boot provides a versatile fit.
-The forefoot is wider accommodating both narrow and wide footed females.
+The forefoot is wider, accommodating both narrow and wide footed females.
 Thick and thin socks are well accommodated with a high volume inside the boot.
-Its shaft is flexible, making it easy to walk around in all day, earning it an eight out of ten.

-While it has great comfort features, our testers mentioned that the fit isn't super precise, but not sloppy either.
-The footbed isn't particularly cushioned and it does not offer arch support.
+While it has comfortable features, our testers mentioned that the fit isn't super precise, though not sloppy either.
+The footbed isn't particularly cushioned, and it does not offer arch support.
 But the shoe is true to fit, so no need to size up.
-If you seek a winter boot that can be worn both inside and out, all day long, the Keen Elsa is an excellent option as it is also breathable.
-But, if you prefer a leather boot, the UGG Cecile is our top scorer for comfort due to its lightweight design and versatility.
+If you seek a winter boot that can be worn both inside and out, all day long, the Elsa is an excellent option as it is also breathable.
 Alternatively, the Columbia Heavenly Omni-Heat offers a more narrow fit and a super cozy interior with a flexible boot shaft.

 Ease of Use

 Simply pull on, lace up, and take off.
-While this boot still requires you to lace it up to get outside, the one pull system makes it easy, earning a score of eight out of ten.
-When taking it off, just pull and get inside.
+While this boot still requires you to lace it up to get outside, the one pull system makes it easy.
 The collar offers lots of room, so you don't need to grasp the side of the boot when putting your foot inside.

-The two convenient pull tabs, similar to that found in the Keen Durand Polar, our Editors' Choice winner, make getting this boot on easy.
-If you prefer a boot that you don't need to lace up, check out our Best Buy winner, the Kamik Momentum.
+The two convenient pull tabs, similar to those found in the Keen Durand Polar, make getting this boot on easy.
+If you prefer a boot that you don't need to lace up, check out the Kamik Momentum.
 Overall, given its lightweight nature, it's easy to wear all day long.

 The various lug styles and directions extend the versatility of this boot from just around-town wear to light hiking.
-Earning a six out of ten in this category, we are happy to report that this rubber outsole and tread pattern did a decent job in our traction tests.
+We are happy to report that this rubber outsole and tread pattern did a decent job in our traction tests.
 We hiked it over soft and deep snow, packed ice and snow, and steeper terrain.

-While it didn't grip the trail like the super lugged out Keen Durand Polar or the Columbia Bugaboot Plus III Omni-Heat, with a diversity and great depth of lugs, it can certainly be used for light hiking on local trails.
+While it didn't grip the trail like the Columbia Bugaboot Plus IV Omni-Heat, the best performer in our traction tests, it can certainly be used for light hiking on local trails.
 While it can't grip ice (none of the contenders could), it does a decent job in snowy conditions.
 Wear it around town or on your next short winter hike.

 A favorite amongst our testers, this boot is super cute and received many compliments.
 Despite its low performance in other metrics, this was a favorite for everyday wear simply because it compliments a variety of different outfits for a great winter look.
 Because it doesn't have a faux-fur collar, it can be worn both under and over pants, or with a cute skirt.

 We chose this boot to wear while commuting and working all day long.
-While it doesn't have a super low profile like the UGG Cecile or a multi-colored faux-fur collar, like the Sorel Tofino II, it is certainly stylish.
-It earns an eight out of ten for the number of 'oooooos' and 'ahhhhs' we received on the street.
+While it doesn't have a multi-colored faux-fur collar, like the Sorel Tofino II, it is certainly stylish.

-At just $130, this product is a great value if you seek a boot that can comfortably be worn inside and out.
+At just $130, this product is a great value if you want a cute boot for a mild climate if you're looking for serious winter protection, not so much.
 If you live in climates that aren't super wet or don't dip down into the double negatives, it can be worn all day.
-There were also no noted durability issues throughout our testing period.
-That said, there are boots that perform better in warmth and weather protection for less.
-For example; check out the Kamik Momentum, our Editors' Choice winner for just $90.
+We didn't notice any durability issues throughout our testing period.
+For example, check out the Columbia Ice Maiden II, our Best Buy winner for just $80.

-The Keen Elsa is a great everyday wear boot that can be worn both inside and out.
-While it's only got 100-grams of insulation, it's limited by its warmth and weather protection.
-However, it was one of our testers favorite for it's comfortable and versatile design that had us choosing it to wear day in and day out.
+The Elsa is a great everyday wear boot that can be worn both inside and out.
+However, it was one of our testers favorite for its comfortable and versatile design that had us choosing it to wear day in and day out.